Coronavirus latest: US reports biggest daily jump of any country | DW | 09.07.2020

 But health experts fear a lack of reliable data means the virus could be spreading unchecked in Africa.

-00:01 President Donald Trump's rally and other events in Tulsa have "likely" contributed to the spike in the county's caseload, a local public health official told reporters on Wednesday.
+00:01 President Donald Trump's rally and other events in Tulsa have "likely" contributed to the spike in the county's caseload, a local public health official has told reporters.

 "In the past few days we've had almost 500 cases and we knew we had several large events a little over two weeks ago," Bruce Dart, director of the Tulsa City-County Health Department, said on being asked about Trump's campaign and the protests over racial injustice.